 This is how Albrecht Durer (illustration 1) and Marcus Vitruvius formulated the scientific dimensions of the human body.
 In the universe of the cosmos, the human body is more than a conglomeration of flesh and blood.
 It is a living, dynamic system like the human system that we will one day cast off and take on the form of a much more perfect spiritual system.
 We will dwell in the “Grand Man”.

 “For God is one, and there is one Mediator of God and of men, the Man Christ Jesus,” (1 Timothy 2:5)

 Notice “For God is one,“.
 When we pass from this life we will not see the Father.
 We will communicate and see ONLY ONE Lord.
 The Divine Human called Jesus Christ.

 “the Man“, “CHRIST JESUS“.
 That is why in the Bible the church called THE BODY OF CHRIST.

 In the New Testament, it speaks quite often of this mystical church body that belongs to Christ.
 For example;

 “And you are the body of Christ, and members in part” (1 Corinthians 12:27).

-In the Bible, it speaks extensively of human body parts.
+The Bible speaks extensively about human body parts.
 The ears, the eyes, the nose, the feet, the hands, the heart.
-There are spiritual metaphors for the body walking, sitting and standing.
-The metaphorical putting on armor to cover the body from spiritual attacks, and on and on and on.
+These are spiritual metaphors for the body.
+The body also walking, sitting and standing.
+The metaphorical putting on armor to cover the body from spiritual attacks, and on and on.